yerinsmgmt/markdowns/send.md

 # 6. Sales / Business Development

-> **In plain words.** Selling time goes on research, follow-ups and rewriting the same message.
-These prepare a meeting in five minutes and turn the call itself into the follow-up.
+> **In plain words.** Sales people lose most of the day to things that are not selling: looking a company up before a call, writing the follow-up afterwards, and trying to remember who they promised to ring back.
+This section prepares a meeting in five minutes and turns the call itself into the follow-up email.

 ## Where time usually disappears